Should You Visit Berchtesgaden? 12 Reasons Why You Should

 Wimbachklamm

 Visiting Wimbachklamm is a visit to some of nature’s spectacular works of art.
 It has wooden pathways to bring you to different rock formations with water flowing out.
-Some rocks even have fossils dating from the Late Triassic period.
+Some rocks even have fossils dating from the Late Triassic period!

-It’s another fantastic immersion in nature, I would say.
+Wimbachklamm is another fantastic immersion in nature, I would say.
 You’ll be amazed by the milky blue water flowing in the middle of the gorge.
 Somehow it soothes us inside through the thundering sound they create.

 If you are staying in Berchtesgaden for days, I suggest that you visit Wimbachklamm together with Hintersee and the Parish Church of Saint Sebastian.
 These three destinations are serviced with the same bus following route 846.

-Reason no. 9 Berchtesgaden’s Spectacular Ice Cave
+9. Berchtesgaden’s Spectacular Ice Cave

-So, what is Ice Chapel all about?
-Ice Chapel is the lowest-lying snowfield in the alps.
 Situated at only 800 to 1000 meters above sea level, it is incredibly existing below the freezing altitude of 2000 meters.

 Ice Chapel, Berchtesgaden, Germany